Set up for live events in Microsoft Teams

 Purchase and set up your solution outside of Teams Get expert help with scaling video delivery by leveraging Microsoft's trusted video delivery partners.

-The following SDN/eCDN solutions are pre-integrated and can be set up to be used with Stream.
+The following SDN/eCDN solutions are pre-integrated and can be set up to be used with Teams streaming:

 Hive Streaming provides a simple and powerful solution for live and on-demand enterprise video distribution.
 Hive is a software-based solution that requires no additional hardware or bandwidth and provides a secure way to enable thousands of simultaneous video viewers without impact to your network.
 For customers looking to understand the impact video is having on their network prior to purchasing an SDN/eCDN solution, Hive Streaming also provides a browser-based analytics solution for Microsoft customers.
 Learn more.